Mec-iS/staticwebpage/vibelang-rs.md

 # Vibelang-rs

 A Rust implementation of the Vibelang protocol.
 Use Meaning Typed Prompting to create your AI Agents from a verified and validated source definition.
+From formal definition to safe code for agents deployment:

 ## Try Vibelang (mockup):